- Who We Are

 At the heart of Kropz lies its caring approach towards its people and communities, as well as the environments in which it operates with the goal of Elandsfontein becoming the world’s first truly green mining operation.
 Kropz has established the Greenheart Foundation, through which all community upliftment initiatives are channelled.

-Tradient Group is a prominent exporter of rock phosphate for fertilizers, since 1999.
+Tradient Group is a prominent exporter of rock phosphate for fertilisers, since 1999.
 Its strength lies in sourcing of quality phosphates from government owned mines in the Arab Republic of Egypt.

 Egyptian phosphate reserves are estimated at about 1.20 billion tonnes (USGS estimate), and Tradient is in a position to offer supplies of 500,000 MT of P2O5 29-30% per year from the mines of Sebaiya region, in the Eastern desert of Egypt, scaleable to 2 million MT per year.